 Dr. Malinofsky serves as the Case Conference Facilitator.
 Formal case presentations provide an opportunity for interns and psychologists to openly share and reexamine their clinical work in a supportive, inquisitive, collegial environment.
-Interns and psychologists are encouraged to present cases which highlight specific clinical questions and interventions.
+Interns and psychologists are encouraged to present cases which highlight specific clinical questions and interventions, and/or which provide participants an opportunity to explore the influence of culture and other aspects of diversity.
 Case presentations also provide presenters an opportunity to organize their thoughts/hypotheses about a particular case, and to practice presenting these in a formal manner to colleagues.
 Interns typically present multiple cases (at least three) throughout the course of the training year.
 Presentations are expected to be informed by relevant and current literature.